DnsTestEnvironment/dns-indicators/_pages/en/faq.md

 ---
-title: Frequently Asked Questions (FAQ)
+title: Frequently Asked Questions (FAQs)
 permalink: /en/faq/
+language: en
 layout: page
-language: en
 ---

 ## How do I suggest new or different data sources?
-If you have feedback on the data sources we have used or have suggestions for new data sources then please email us at <a href="mailto:{{site.email_contacts.questions}}">{{site.email_contacts.questions}}</a>.
+If you have feedback on the data sources we have used or have suggestions for new data sources then please contact us at: <a href="mailto:{{site.email_contacts.questions}}">{{site.email_contacts.questions}}</a>.

 ## What does the reporting status mean?
-We have used three different types of reporting status for an indicator, which are also colour coded:
+There are three differently colour-coded reporting statuses for each indicator:

-* Reported online (green) – as a minimum the headline national data for this indicator is available on this website but the data might not be fully disaggregated yet.
-We are continuing to source additional disaggregations.
+* Reported online (green) – As a minimum the headline national data are available for this indicator on this website, but the data might not be fully disaggregated yet.
+We are seeking to fill this data gap.
-* Statistics in progress (amber) – we have found a suitable source of data for this indicator or relevant proxy at national level.
-We are currently quality assuring the data and preparing it for publication.
-* Exploring data sources (red) – we are still looking for a suitable data source for this indicator.
+* Exploring data sources (red) – We are still looking for a suitable data source for this indicator of this.
+* Not applicable (grey) – The calculation of this internationally relevant indicator for Germany alone makes little sense or the indicators can only be compiled in a global context.

 Where there is additional information about the status of indicator data collection and reporting, this will be displayed at the top of the indicator page.

-## How often will new data be added to this site?
-We will add data as soon as it has been sourced and checked.
-This includes new data as well as updates to data we have already published.
-We will continue to collect data from existing sources where possible, in cooperation with topic experts.
+## What does disaggregation mean?
+Disaggregation is used to break an existing indicator down into subcategories for closer examination.
+The best known are age or sex.
+However, the disaggregations used differ from indicator to indicator and are referenced in the indicator name or defined by the international organisation responsible for the indicator.

 ## What are you doing to fill data gaps?
+If no data are available for an indicator, we need to look for possible data sources and check them for quality.
+If the quality meets our requirements, the data will be included in the SDG online platform.

-For some indicators, although we may have data at the national level, our existing data sources don’t always allow us to disaggregate by all main groups.
+For some indicators data are available at the national level, but the underlying data sources do not allow disaggregation by all required categories.

-This means we need to look for new data sources, link existing ones, or model data.
+This makes it necessary to look for new data sources, link existing sources or model data.
+The relevant units at the Federal Statistical Office (Destatis) are continuously involved in this process.

-## How accessible is this website?
-Our aim is to make this website as accessible and usable as possible for every user.
-We are working towards meeting AA level of the [Web Content Accessibility Guidelines (WCAG 2.0)](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag-20).

-## What browsers can I use to view this website?
-Our website works with most of the latest versions of the commonly used browsers.
-There are some issues with using the site on older versions of browsers eg IE8 and we are working to fix these.

 ## Can other countries copy this website?
 Yes.
-This site is built and hosted using 100% free software and services, so other countries and localities can freely and easily reuse our code.
-Technical guidance on implementing this platform is available [here](https://open-sdg.readthedocs.io).
-Countries and localities exploring how to report their own SDGs data can also get support from the [Center for Open Data Enterprise (CODE)](http://www.opendataenterprise.org/) through their [SDG National Reporting Initiative](https://www.sdgreporting.org/).
+The website can be freely used by other countries to create their own online platform.
+The terms and conditions for using GitHub apply.
+For more information, please see [Technical instructions](https://g205sdgs.github.io/sdg-indicators/en/guidance/).